thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     In this scenario a mapping file _may_ be needed if the content comes from different connections.
 In that case you may also want separate mapping files for each group to make a copy for.

-    NOTE: This technique can also be used to localize content.
-The modification step is to localize the content.
+    This technique can also be used to localize content.

 ## GUID mapping file